 - The Competition Commission of Singapore (CCS) promotes competition in the markets by eliminating or controlling practices that potentially hinder competition in Singapore.
 The CCS enforces the Competition Act (CA) and takes action against anticompetitive agreements, corporate abuse of dominance in the marketplace and mergers that substantially lessen competition.
 Officers from the CCS have wide powers of investigation that include compelling production of specified documents or information and entering premises to carry out inspections, either with or without a warrant.5

 In 2015, the MAS and the CAD announced a collaboration to undertake joint investigations into market misconduct offences such as insider trading and market manipulation under Part XII of the SFA, an arrangement whereby both agencies will collaborate from the outset, drawing significant synergies from the MAS's role as financial regulator and the CAD's financial crime investigation and intelligence capabilities.
-Under this new arrangement, MAS officers would be gazetted with the same criminal powers of investigation as CAD officers, including powers of search and seizure, and the power to order financial institutions to monitor customer accounts.
+Under this arrangement, MAS officers would be gazetted with the same criminal powers of investigation as CAD officers, including powers of search and seizure, and the power to order financial institutions to monitor customer accounts.
 The SFA also provides for the transfer of information from the MAS to the CAD and vice versa.
-The decision on whether to pursue civil penalty action or criminal prosecution will be made jointly when investigations are concluded.6 Since 2015, joint MAS-CAD investigations have been the norm for complex and high profile investigations in Singapore, including the largest market manipulation case in Singapore's history which saw a multibillion penny stock crash, and the breaches of money laundering regulations arising from the 1 Malaysia Development Berhad related fund flows through Singapore.
+The decision on whether to pursue civil penalty action or criminal prosecution will be made jointly when investigations are concluded.6 Since 2015, joint MAS-CAD investigations have been the norm for complex and high-profile investigations in Singapore, including the largest market manipulation case in Singapore's history which saw a multibillion-dollar penny stock crash, and the breaches of money laundering regulations arising from the 1 Malaysia Development Berhad-related fund flows through Singapore.

 In handling financial services investigations, both internal and external, it is critical to understand the interplay between regulatory agencies, to deal with the issue of whether to self-report or cooperate with investigations, and the concerns of legal professional privilege.